ebaauw/homebridge-sc/README.md

 SOMA Connect is available as a Raspberry Pi image [here](https://support.somasmarthome.com/hc/en-us/articles/360035521234-Install-SOMA-Connect-software).
 It can also be written to an SD card using the [Raspberry Pi Imager](https://www.raspberrypi.org/software/).
 The image provides the light version of PiOS, without the graphical environment.
-I'm currently running it on a Pi Zero W.
+I'm now running it on a Pi 3B+, connected to the network wired over Ethernet, after some stability issues using a Pi Zero W, over WiFi.

 SSH access is disabled by default, but easily enabled by placing an `ssh` file in the boot partition of the SD card, see [SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/).
 That way, you don't need to connect a monitor and keyboard.